 The sanatorium feels like a castle to Stina.
 It is vast and full of long corridors and echoes.
-It is also a very lonely place, until Stina one day meets Ruben.
-The boy starts turning up when they should be sleeping, taking her to nightly expeditions in forbidden places of the building – like the eastern wing that has recently burned down.
+It is also a very lonely place, until one day Stina meets Ruben.
+The boy starts turning up when they should be sleeping, taking her on nightly expeditions to forbidden parts of the building – like the eastern wing, which has recently burned down.

 Little by little Stina starts to realize that everything is not quite right in the sanatorium.
 Why isn’t her mother writing back to her?
 Why do the nurses seem so afraid?
 What really happened in the fire?
 And what is Ruben trying to warn her about?

 Raspberry Hill is crime author Eva Frantz’s first children’s book – a suspenseful horror story for middle grade readers.
-It starts a series of stand-alone horror novels set in early 20th century that take the young readers also on a journey back in time.
-The book has been nominated for Runeberg Junior Prize.
+It starts a series of stand-alone horror novels set in early 20th century that take their young readers on a journey back in time.
+The book was awarded Runeberg Junior Prize in 2019.

-“Eva Frantz’s book has all the right elements that a pageturner for the avid young readership should have: a proper suspension plot and supernatural bends.”
+“Eva Frantz’s book has all the right elements that a page-turner for an avid young readership should have: a proper suspenseful plot and supernatural twists.”

 – Hufvudstadsbladet newspaper

 “A perfect autumn read for the courageous ones who are not afraid of ghosts or other mysterious characters.”